m1iz/CSS/README.md

-# Cross-Space Synergy for Multimodal Emotion Recognition in Conversation
+# Cross-Space Synergy: A Unified Framework for Multimodal Emotion Recognition in Conversation

 This repository contains the official implementation of our paper [Cross-Space Synergy: A Unified Framework for Multimodal Emotion Recognition in Conversation](https://ojs.aaai.org/index.php/AAAI/article/view/39602).